Surf culture: Localism

 Even though waves break everywhere along a coast, good surf spots are rare.
 A surf break that forms great surfable waves may easily become a coveted commodity, especially if the wave breaks there only rarely.
 If this break is near a large population center with many surfers, territorialism often arises.
-Regular surfers who live around a desirable surf break may often guard it jealously, hence the expression "locals only."
+Regular surfers who live around a desirable surf break may often guard it jealously, hence the expression "locals only".
 The expression is common in beach towns, especially those that attract seasonal vacationers who live outside the area.
 Localism is expressed when surfers are involved in verbal or physical threats or abuse to deter people from surfing at certain spots.
 It is based in part on the belief that fewer people mean more waves per surfer.
+In 2019, The New Yorker claimed the concept of localism was originally pioneered by surfer Miki Dora.

+Localism often exists due to socioeconomic factors as well.
+Until relatively recently, surfers were looked down upon as lazy people on the fringe of society (hence the term "beach bum").
+Many who surfed were locals who lived in a beach town year-round and were from a lower economic class.
+For that reason, these groups were resentful of outsiders, particularly those who were well-to-do and came to their beaches to surf recreationally rather than as a way of life.
+Australia has its own history of surfers being openly treated with hostility from local governments in the sport's early days, and the tension never truly vanished, despite the sport's enormous increase in popularity.
+Maroubra Beach in Australia became infamous for localism and other violence chronicled in the documentary film Bra Boys about the eponymous group, although the surfers in the film maintain they are not a "gang".

+Surf Nazi

 Some locals have been known to form loose gangs that surf in a certain break or beach and fiercely protect their "territory" from outsiders.